ChoSanghyuk/TIL/blockchain/Hyperledger/Hyperledger Besu Essentials.md

 # paid for this blockchain
 ```

+- 실행
-`besu --config-file=<file-path>/config.toml`
+  - `besu --config-file=<file-path>/config.toml`

 ### Understanding the Genesis File

+- 개요

-The first block in a blockchain is called the genesis block.
-In order to join or create any network, the data for the genesis block must be included.
-Therefore, the genesis file defines the data that is in the first block of a blockchain, as well as rules for the blockchain itself.
+  - **The first block** in a blockchain is called the genesis block.
+  - In order to join or create any network, the data for the genesis block must be included.
+  - The genesis file **defines the data** that is in the first block of a blockchain, as well as **rules** for the blockchain itself.

-When creating a private network, a genesis file must be provided.
-The genesis file is a[ JSON formatted](https://www.json.org/json-en.html) file.
-It looks like the below
+  - The genesis file is a JSON formatted file

+- 샘플

 ```json
 {